Rational points on non-linear horocycles and pigeonhole statistics for the fractional parts of $\sqrt{n}$: Introduction

 Turning to (ii), we define the measures $(\nu_N)_{n=1}^{\infty}$ on $X$ by

-In \textsection\ref{Pigeonhole Stats}, for a given set $B$ as in Lemma \ref{processConvergence} (ii), we show how to choose the function $f :X \to \mathbb{R}$ such that $\nu_N(f)$ approximates $\mathbb{P}(\xi_N(B) = 0)$.
+In \textsection\ref{Pigeonhole Stats}, for a given set $V$ as in Lemma \ref{processConvergence} (ii), we show how to choose the function $f :X \to \mathbb{R}$ such that $\nu_N(f)$ approximates $\mathbb{P}(\xi_N(B) = 0)$.
 The same is true in proving Theorem \ref{secondPigeon}, where we choose a function $f:X \to \mathbb{R}$ such that $\nu_N(f)$ approximates $\mathbb{P}(Y^N_s = j)$.
 By taking $N \to \infty$ we can then show the required limiting values are attained using Theorem \ref{main}.
 For the remainder of this section, we thus focus on the proof of Theorem \ref{main}.

-By a standard approximation argument, it suffices to show that we have that $\nu_N(f) \to \int_X f \; dm_X$ for all $f \in C_c(X)$.
-This allows us to reduce to understanding weak-star limit points of the sequence of measure $(\nu_N)$ - in particular it suffices, by the Banach-Alaoglu Theorem, to show that any accumulation point $\nu$ of the measures $(\nu_N)$ is $m_X$ .
+\begin{proof}[Proof outline of Theorem \ref{main} for $\sigma(t) = n(t)$] By a standard approximation argument, it suffices to show we have $\nu_N(f) \to \int_X f \; dm_X$ for all $f \in C_c(X)$.
+This allows us to reduce to understanding weak-star limit points of the sequence of measure $(\nu_N)$.
+In particular it suffices, by the Banach-Alaoglu Theorem, to show any accumulation point $\nu$ of the measures $(\nu_N)$ is $m_X$.